-THEMES IN LITERATURE/CREATIVE WRITING II
+THEMES IN LITERATURE/CREATIVE WRITING II Grade Level: 11, 12 Prerequisite: None Credit: 1 unit

 This course is open to students who are self-disciplined, highly motivated, gifted in self-expression, and eager to read.
 The students explore new and exciting short stories, plays, poems, and novellas for their global perspectives and issues.
 Students will write to acquire meaning, to analyze U.S. historical documents to establish connections to contemporary issues, as well as to establish style, voice and purpose in communication.
 At least one Shakespearean play should be included.